GEO-BON/bon-in-a-box-pipelines/.github/new_pipeline/pull_request_template.md

 > [!INFO]
 > Pipelines **must** be accompanied a list of their dependencies, including information about
 > which versions are usable.
-You can delete this note when done.

 ## Additional information